tinymce/tinymce-docs/plugins/table.md

 ### `table_style_by_css`

 This option enables you to force Table Properties dialog to use HTML5/CSS3 standards for setting cell spacing and cellpadding.
 By default, these are added as attributes to the table element.
-By setting this to true, cell spacing is applied to the table element as a `border-spacing` style and cell padding is applied to all `td` elements as a `padding` style
+By setting this to true, cell spacing is applied to the table element as a `border-spacing` style and cell padding is applied to all `td` elements as a `padding` style.

 **Type:** `Boolean`